 This Policy covers the engagement of the Company’s EA to provide non-audit services to the Company as well as its subsidiaries.
 The objectives of the Policy are to:-

-- Observe compliance with the MCCG 2012 and compliance with the International Federation of Accountants guidelines and by-laws of the Malaysian Institute of Accountants on professional independence of the EA
+• Observe compliance with the MCCG and compliance with the International Federation of Accountants guidelines and by-laws of the Malaysian Institute of Accountants on professional independence of the EA;

-- establish a transparent reporting process for the Audit Committee to monitor the observance and compliance by the Company with this Policy
+• establish a transparent reporting process for the AC to monitor the observance and compliance by the Company with this Policy; and

-In this context, the AC shall consider the following to ensure that the provision of non-audit services to WZ by the EA does not impair the EA’s independence or objectivity:-
+In this context, the AC shall consider the following to ensure that the provision of non-audit services to WZS by the EA does not impair the EA’s independence or objectivity:-

-- whether safeguards are available and deployed to eliminate or reduce to an acceptable level any threat to objectivity and independence in the conduct of the audit resulting from the non-audit services provided by the EA
+• whether safeguards are available and deployed to eliminate or reduce to an acceptable level any threat to objectivity and independence in the conduct of the audit resulting from the non-audit services provided by the EA; and

 The EA can be engaged to perform non-audit services that are not, and are not perceived to be, in conflict with the role of the EA.
 This excludes audit related work in compliance with statutory requirements.